 2. Bush remedies

-Australia is impressive, and one could argue there’s nothing more impressive than how the First People know Australia’s fierce nature.
+Australia’s nature is impressive, and some will say what’s more impressive is how the First People know Australia’s fierce nature.
 You can take back home a bit of the Indigenous nature expertise as an ethical Australian souvenir.

 Alperstein Designs sell hand creams and lip balms with some famous Australian smells.